cultuurnet/stoplight-docs-authentication/docs/methods.md

 API endpoints that expose private information and/or allow write access require a token to authenticate.

-Most API endpoints that require a token accept both ***client** access tokens* and ***user** access tokens*.
+Most API endpoints that require a token accept both **client** access tokens and **user** access tokens.
 Only some few exceptions require one or the other.
 For example an endpoint to request info on the current user will always require a user access token.

 > If an endpoint accepts both client and user access tokens, you only need to provide one or the other, not both.